soujanyakris/Agri-PV-MCDA-Cloud-Geospatial-Data-Extraction/README.md

 Standard Land Use/Land Cover (LULC) datasets (like ESA WorldCover) are massive (~17GB+).
 Downloading and clipping these manually is inefficient.
 This workflow uses cloud-computation to:

+- Load a dataset from Earth Engine called GAUL (Global Administrative Unit Layers) provided by FAO.
+Here, "level1" = state-level boundaries and Filter for Karnataka.

-- Filter the global 2021 ESA WorldCover 10m dataset.
+- Load the ESA WorldCover dataset as one global image.

-- Clip the data to the Karnataka state boundary.
+- Clip the boundary for Karnataka

 - Isolate "Class 40" (Cropland) for Agrivoltaic suitability analysis.